-Financing Order No. 2 provides that the Customers are responsible for paying the 2015 Restructuring Charges as long as such Customer is connected to the T&D System Assets and is taking electric delivery service in the Service Area, even if such Customer produces its own electricity or purchases electric generation services from a provider of electric generation services other than the owner of the T&D System Assets and even if the T&D System Assets are no longer owned by LIPA.
-Financing Order No. 2 authorizes the Servicer to collect 2015 Restructuring Charges from such Customers.
+Financing Order No. 6 provides that the Customers are responsible for paying the 2022 Restructuring Charges as long as such Customer is connected to the T&D System Assets and is taking electric delivery service in the Service Area, even if such Customer produces its own electricity or purchases electric generation services from a provider of electric generation services other than the owner of the T&D System Assets and even if the T&D System Assets are no longer owned by LIPA.
+Financing Order No. 6 authorizes the Servicer to collect 2022 Restructuring Charges from such Customers.
 See "SERVICER AND ADMINISTRATOR-Revenues, LIPA's Customer Bases and Electric Energy Consumption-Electricity Delivered to Customers, Total Electricity Delivery Service Revenues and Customers."
-Certain Customers that self-generate eligible renewable power will only be responsible for paying 2015 Restructuring Charges based upon their "net-billed" consumption.
+Certain Customers that self-generate eligible renewable power will only be responsible for paying 2022 Restructuring Charges based upon their "net-billed" consumption.

-The Authority's tariff provides for net metering of certain residential and nonresidential customer-generators of renewable power, such as solar, wind, farm waste, micro-combined heat and power, fuel cells, micro-hydroelectric and hybrids.
+The Authority's tariff provides for net metering of certain residential and nonresidential customergenerators of renewable power, such as solar, wind, farm waste, micro-combined heat and power, fuel cells, microhydroelectric and hybrids.
 The amount of net metering permitted is established by the tariff.
 The net meters measure only the net amount of electricity provided to or by the customer-generator using the T&D System Assets.
-The tariff imposes limits on the amounts of rated generating capacity that an eligible customer-generator may have.
-The tariff further provides that the Authority will sign contracts with eligible customer-generators on a first come-first served basis until the total rated generating capacity of all such customer-generators in the Service Area is equal to 153,000 kilowatts for non-wind customer-generators and 15,300 kilowatts for wind customer-generators.
-Other utilities in the State recently doubled the permitted amount of total rated generating capacity for non-wind customer generators in their tariffs.
-The Authority may elect to take a similar action for non-wind customer-generators in its tariff.